bcgov/mobile-starter-kit/README.md

+---
+description: What the Mobile Starter Kit is and how it works.
+title: README
+author: jleach
+---

 # TL;DR

 This resource will help you successfully deliver a mobile (native or hybrid) application.
 While its recommended to give the document a full read - hunt and peck what you find useful.